Storybook architecture: Description

 The storybook style is a nod toward Hollywood design technically called Provincial Revivalism and more commonly called Fairy Tale or Hansel and Gretel.
 While there is no specific definition of what makes a house storybook style, the main factor may be a sense of playfulness and whimsy.
 Most seemed snapped out of a craggy old-world village with intentionally uneven roofs, many cobblestone, doors and windows which may look mismatched and odd-shaped.
 The steep roofs of such buildings often have uneven shingles designed to evoke straw thatch, with multiple gables, turrets and dovecotes.

 The style took a foothold in California, particularly in Los Angeles, during the 1920s and 1930s.
 A primary example can be found in the 1927 Montclair, Oakland, firehouse, and in a more traditional English cottage-style in the 1930 Montclair branch library.
 Idora Park in north Oakland, California, is a four-square-block storybook architecture development begun in 1927 on the grounds of the old amusement park.
 Other examples in Los Angeles are the Snow White Cottages, designed in 1931 by architect Ben Sherwood; Charlie Chaplin Studios, built in 1919 by architects Meyer & Holler; the Charlie Chaplin Cottages, built in 1923 by Arthur and Nina Zwebell, a husband-and-wife architectural team; and the "Hobbit House" built between 1940 and 1970 by Disney artist Lawrence Joseph.

-The term Storybook Style was first coined by photographer Douglas Keister and writer Arrol Gellner when they published their book Storybook Style in 2001 then did a major revision in 2017.
+The term storybook style was coined by photographer Douglas Keister and writer Arrol Gellner when they published their book Storybook Style in 2001 then did a major revision in 2017.